Last updated on January 13th, 2021 at 06:33 am

 Alongside an uptick in online group therapy is the growth of the virtual therapy world.
 Chances are you’ve seen an Instagram ad with a testimonial for one or more of the top players and it’s for good reason!

-Mental health counseling has helped many people deal with challenging situations, attack depression and anxiety, discover themselves, push past personal barriers, and unearth childhood trauma.
+Mental health counseling has helped many people deal with a full spectrum of challenging situations, attack depression and anxiety, discover themselves, push past personal barriers, and unearth childhood trauma.
 And just as telemedicine has started to bring real innovation – and help – to people using the power of technology, it’s finally starting to bring real solutions to mental health counseling.

 Is virtual group therapy for you?